-The Senckenberg Natural History Society runs one of the largest Natural History Museums in Germany, located in Frankfurt am Main, and conducts research into the evolution of biodiversity from millions of years ago to the present day.
+The Senckenberg Natural History Society runs one of the largest natural history museums in Germany, located across multiple sites, and conducts research into the evolution of biodiversity from millions of years ago to the present day.
 In addition it conducts research projecting from past events into the future, to investigate the fate of the diversity of life in the face of climate change and anthropocene challenges.

 Holding about 40 million collection units (specimen and series), the Senckenberg Natural History Society houses the largest natural history collections in Germany, ranking among the top five worldwide.